nberthou/pasqal-frontend-test/README.md

 We are going to create a smart multi-select component.

 In real life, data would be served by an API.
-For the sake of the exercise, we will mock the server with [getData](./src/api.ts).
+For the sake of the exercise, we will mock the server calls with [getData](./src/api.ts).

+We provide you with two [icons](./src/icons) that you can use in this exercise.
+You can add any additional icon you need there, and you should be able to use them as react components thanks to the [react-svg-loader](https://github.com/boopathi/react-svg-loader).

 Here are some rules to follow:

 - Frameworks and libraries are tolerated as long as they do not help proving the features requested by the exercise.
-- ES6 features should be used where appropriate.
 - React functional components only, no classes.
 - Cross-browser compatibility is not required for this exercise.
 You can specify which browser we should view your work in.
+- The files provided to you are written in Typescript, but you can totally do the exercise in Javascript.
+You don't even need to change anything, JS imports should work fine from index.tsx.

 In order to reach the target component, this exercise is split in 3 progressive steps.
 Feel free to create one commit per step in your final solution.